belavina/StatUtils/README.md

 }
 ```

-### Compilation
+### Development

-Building step requires golang binary release present on your system, navigate to the [official downlad page](https://golang.org/dl/) to grab the latest
+Building & development requires golang binary release present on your system, navigate to the [official "Getting Started" page](https://golang.org/doc/install) to grab the latest version.

-version.
+Note that it can be installed on fedora systems as:

+`sudo dnf install golang`

+**Running Windows**

+Open `PowerShell` as `Administrator` and run the following command:

+`Set-ExecutionPolicy RemoteSigned`

+Start perfmonitor by running:

+`./perfmonitor.exe`

+**Running Linux**

+Start perfmonitor by running:

+`./perfmonitor`

+**Compilation**

 The .exe can be built for windows (on linux) as: